eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/retriever/retrieveragent.md

 ---
 title: RetrieverAgent
-description: Description of RetrieverAgent component
+description: "Description of RetrieverAgent component"
 ---

 **Description:** A RetrieverAgent is an agent that will take a query, rewrite it for better similarity vector search, and then perform the vector search on the document store.